-You might be shocked to learn that not only are many teas heavily sprayed with pesticides, but that most tea isn’t even washed before it is put into bags.
-So, all of those pesticides go directly in your cup.
+You might be shocked to learn that not only are many teas heavily sprayed with pesticides but that most tea isn’t even washed before it is put into bags.
+So, all of those pesticides go directly into your cup.

 Add tea to your organic priority grocery list.